jacksonlianlian/dfxlabs.github.io/docs/OrderManagement.md

 | symbol    | STRING    | NO | symbol|
 | orderIds    | STRING    | NO | Multiple order numbers, separated by commas. eg:2000000074758463,2000000074758464|

+**Supports canceling all user orders based on symbol or canceling specified orders based on the orderId specified by the user.
+If both parameters are used, the order will be canceled based on orderIds first.**

 ``` java